StefanZander/lecture_notes/swcs/html/docs/milestone2.md

     - **Register** both authors at the EasyChair system and enter all relevant information

         !!! note
             **Note**: Both(!) authors need to register at the EasyChair system.
 Please use your official student email addresses for the registration as I will use these later to register you as Programme Committee (PC) Member for the reviews.
-If author and programme committee email addresses *do not match*, problems will occur during the paper assignment.
+If author and programme committee email addresses do *not* match, problems will occur during the paper assignment.

     - **Upload** the document to the easychair system